Welcome to the section of this site where you can find out

 employed by the County Council.
 It is usual for verges to

-be cut four or five times a year.
+be cut three or four times a year.
 While we appreciate that

 this can sometimes make visibility difficult at times, particularly